esr360/Kayzen-GS/README.md

 #### Fractions

-You can define any number of fractions as you desire, and call them what you want.
+You can define any number of fractions you desire, and call them what you want.
 The values here are used for both the default grid system as well as the semantic one.

-> The helper classes used throughout the grid system are generated from these values.
+> The helper classes used for the default grid system are generated from these values.

 ```css
 $fractions: (